aspose-cells-cloud/Aspose.Cells-Products/cells/en/net/saveas/xlt-to-docx/_index.md

 ---
-title: Save XLT as DOCX API for C#
+title: Save XLT as DOCX using C#
-description: Using Aspose.Cells Cloud SDK for C# to save XLT format file as DOCX format file.
+description: Utilizing Aspose.Cells Cloud SDK for C# to save XLT format file as DOCX format file.
-url: /net/saveas/xlt-to-docx/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="C# API to save XLT as DOCX" h2="C# library to save XLT as DOCX" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Net.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save XLT as DOCX" h2="C# library for saving XLT as DOCX" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Net.
 This is a professional solution to save XLT as DOCX and other document formats online using C#." urlsection="saveas/xlt-to-docx/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a XLT file as DOCX in C#" >}}